nkitan/submittr/README.md

 # submittr
-a microservice based assignment management engine with cloud based code execution
+a monorepo for the microservice based assignment management engine with cloud based code execution system - submittr

 ## building submittr